ragd011/WebFox/README.md

 Wiring:
 https://resource.heltec.cn/download/WiFi_Kit_32/WIFI_Kit_32_pinoutDiagram_V2.pdf
-Red wire from cable to pin 27
+Red wire from cable to pin 27 -> This is the audio from arduino to readio
-Pin 26 connects to relay IN
+Pin 26 connects to relay IN -> This triggers the relay to engage the PTT
 5V to relay DC+
 GND to Relay DC-
-Relay Jumperset to H
+Relay Jumper set to H
 Green wire to NO
 Black wire to COM